alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Each year, there is a cost of living increase which is applied to all Turing employees.
 On top of this, we also have annual pay reviews, where we actively review the performance and development of each team member against the expectations of their position within their seniority band, making salary adjustments where these expectations are being exceeded.

+We also hold annual internal promotion rounds to allow people to move up to the next level of seniority when they are ready.
+There is no cap on the number of Junior, Standard, and Senior roles, so promotion opportunities are not limited by availability.

 ## My question is not answered here